 Here are some of improvements and further implementation ideas, although the project is substantial.

-This project can be coupled with the Thumbnail Summarization implementation by just obtaining the dump of all the distinct URIs in a text file.
+This project can be coupled with the Thumbnail Summarization implementation by just obtaining the dump of all the distinct URLs in a text file.
 This can be put into a JSON file in the format that is required and represented in the TimeMaps implemented in this project.

 For Image Grid view, we can also include a two dimensional responsive interface and have resizable thumbnails.
 This way, the thumbnails arrange itself depending on the number of records in the data file.